skymoore/vibe-zsh/README.md

 wget -qO- https://raw.githubusercontent.com/skymoore/vibe-zsh/main/install.sh | bash
 ```

-This installs vibe as an oh-my-zsh plugin and automatically adds it to your plugins list.
+This script downloads the latest release and installs it to `~/.oh-my-zsh/custom/plugins/vibe`.
+You'll need to manually add `vibe` to your plugins list in `~/.zshrc`.

 ### Manual Install